AlexanderBertrandLab/DASF_toolbox/prob_TRO/README.md

 | `y1(t)` | `nbsensors x 1` for every `t` | Signal |
 | `Gamma1` | `nbsensors x nbsensors` | Quadratic term |

-`tro_eval:`  Evaluate the TRO objective function.
+`tro_eval.m:`  Evaluate the TRO objective function.

-`tro_resolve_uniqueness:`  Resolve the uniqueness ambiguity of the TRO problem, i.e., invariance of the problem to the sign of the columns of `X`.
+`tro_resolve_uniqueness.m:`  Resolve the uniqueness ambiguity of the TRO problem, i.e., invariance of the problem to the sign of the columns of `X`.

 `run_tro.m:` Script to run the DSFO algorithm to solve the TRO problem in a randomly generated network.